best-practice-and-impact/govcookiecutter/CODE_OF_CONDUCT.md

 # Code of conduct for `govcookiecutter`

-Contributors to this repository hosted by `ukgovdatascience` are expected to follow the Contributor Covenant Code of Conduct, and those working within Her Majesty's Government are also expected to follow the Civil Service Code.
+Contributors to this repository hosted by `ukgovdatascience` are expected to follow the Contributor Covenant Code of Conduct.
+Contributors working within Her Majesty's Government are also expected to follow the Civil Service Code.

 ## Civil Service Code